-Yes.
-The majority of the cost of our Complete Spinal Rehabilitation Program is covered by most insurance plans.
+Yes and no. Most major insurance companies do not cover non-surgical spinal decompression therapy.
+However, most insurance plans cover many of the components of our Complete Spinal Rehabilitation Program including examinations, your visits with the doctor and deep muscle therapy.
 Each insurance company offers its members multiple different health insurance plans.
 Call our office at (949) 857-1888 to find out the exact details of your coverage.
 Most of our patients have realized a 50-90% cost savings compared to nearly every other Spinal Decompression office in Orange County.
-Our office is proud to be among just a handful of offices in California that has fulfilled the requirements set forth by the Secretary of State to allow for DRX9000 Spinal Decompression and Rehabilitation to be reimbursed by health insurance plans.
+Our office is proud to be among just a handful of offices in California that has fulfilled the requirements set forth by the Secretary of State to allow for DRX9000 Spinal Decompression and

 We offer a complimentary consultation.
 This allows us to accurately determine your specific healthcare needs and answer all your questions – including your questions about treatment cost.
 Call (949) 857-1888 to schedule a complimentary consultation to find out if Spinal Decompression can help you AND how much our Insurance-Covered Program can save you.